 Throughout the school year, Green Teens provide monthly activities, each focused on a different theme.

 Interested in becoming a Green Teen?
-Email our Youth STEM Coordinator, Claire Flynn, at firstname.lastname@example.org.
+Email our STEM Education and Programs Manager, Claire Flynn, at firstname.lastname@example.org.

 Green Teens is made possible with the support of